Going to the beach? While preparing for the heat on your body – also plan on the effects of heat on your food.

 - 10% OFF: Promo "TRAIN10OFF" at Checkout

-- Use an insulated cooler filled with ice or frozen gel packs.
+- Keep food cold.
+Use an insulated cooler filled with ice or frozen gel packs.
 Frozen food can also be used as a cold source.

-- Foods that need to be kept cold include raw meat, poultry, and seafood; deli and luncheon meats or sandwiches; summer salads (tuna, chicken, egg, pasta, or seafood); cut up fruit and vegetables; and perishable dairy products.
+- Types of food that need cold.
+Foods that need to be kept cold include raw meat, poultry, and seafood; deli and luncheon meats or sandwiches; summer salads (tuna, chicken, egg, pasta, or seafood); cut up fruit and vegetables; and perishable dairy products.

-- A full cooler will maintain its cold temperature longer than a partially filled one.
+- Keep cooler in shade.
+A full cooler will maintain its cold temperature longer than a partially filled one.
 When using a cooler, keep it out of the direct sun by placing it in the shade or shelter.

-- Avoid opening the cooler repeatedly so that your food stays colder longer.
+- Keep cooler closed.
+Avoid opening the cooler repeatedly so that your food stays colder longer.

 When serving food outdoors:

-- Perishable food should not sit out for more than two hours.
+- Two hour rule.
+Perishable food should not sit out for more than two hours.
 In hot weather (above 90 °F), food should NEVER sit out for more than one hour.

-- Keep hot food hot by setting it to the side of the grill rack, not directly.
+- Keep hot food hot.
+Keep hot food hot by setting it to the side of the grill rack, not directly.